MISSOURI.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Still, persons who can prove a "direct and tangible interest" in the requested vital record will receive a copy upon request.
 An example of tangible interest is when releasing for inspection protects the requester's personal or property rights.
 Other persons must turn to the state archives or obtain an informational list of the vital records that the Missouri Department of Health and Senior Services (DHSS) releases every year.

-What Information Do I Need to Search for Missouri Vital Records Online?
+How Do I Search for Missouri Vital Records Online?

 • The full name of the person named on the record